-(2) Represents the maximum number of shares each Selling Shareholder may sell pursuant to this registration statement based on a pro rata portion of the 980,557,497 shares of Common Stock authorized and unissued.
+(2) Represents the maximum number of shares each Selling Shareholder may sell pursuant to this registration statement based on 980,557,497 shares of Common Stock authorized and unissued.

-(3) Assumes the sale of all Series E Convertible Preferred Stock and Series E-1 Convertible Preferred Stock as converted and all exercised Series E Warrants and Series E-1 Warrants, subject to the Beneficial Ownership Limitations as described in the Company's Certificate of Designations filed on July 12, 2019 and August 15, 2019 and incorporated herein by reference.
+(3) Assumes the sale of all Series E Convertible Preferred Stock and Series E-1 Convertible Preferred Stock as converted and all exercised Series E Warrants and Series E-1 Warrants, subject to the Beneficial Ownership Limitations with respect thereto.
+Information regarding the Beneficial Ownership Limitations is included under "Private Placement of Securities" beginning on page 32.